First look at development with DocDigitizer WorldObjects

 Step 5 - Consumer Code (show values from Catalog)

-Consuming the Object "CitizenCard" previous created.
+Consuming the Object "CitizenCard" previously created

 switch (r.Structured.ObjectType)